Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: An illustrative example: the Tuscan Government Founding Program

 Firms exposed to different treatment sequences are likely to differ in many dimensions.
-Thus, preliminary analyses based on matching procedures were conducted to create a sub-population of firms exposed to alternative treatment sequences, where the distributions of the confounders, including both pretreatment baseline covariates and intermediate (time-variant) confounder variables, are overlapping and well balanced across firms exposed to alternative treatment sequences \cite[see][for details]{PiraniMarianiMealli2013}.
-For this reason we did not use any covariate in our models for the inference.
-Our final sample consists of $4\,615$ firms, among which 632 firms received a loan only in one treatment period, 33 firms received a loan in both treatment periods, and the rest did not received any loan in the observation period.
+Thus, preliminary analyses were conducted to create sub-populations of firms, where the distributions of the baseline background variables are well balanced across firms that received at least a loan and firms that did not.
+Specifically the data set we have comprises a sample of firms, which was selected using the following matching procedure.
+First all firms that received a loan in at least one treatment period (treated firms) were included in the sample.
+Then a sub-sample of firms that did not receive any loan in the observation period (control firms) was selected matching each treated firm to $k=6$ control firms using nearest-neighbor propensity score matching, where the propensity score is defined as the conditional probability of receiving a loan in at least one treatment period given the baseline background characteristics (see Pirani et al. 2013 for details).
+From this sample we delete firms that cease their operations during the observation period.